 The Operating Theatres

 Our theatres allow local pets to have the surgery they need done in Dudley without having to go a long way to a different referral practice.
-The Dudley Hospital has 4 theatres including a specialist one for dentistry and one for orthopaedic surgery where Surgery Certificate holder and Partner Brian Hogan conducts involved work such as spinal and knee surgery.
-By using advanced equipment and the latest techniques pets are back on their feet enjoying life much quicker than the used to be.
+The Dudley Hospital has 4 theatres including a specialist one for dentistry and one for orthopaedic surgery where Surgery Certificate holder and Partner Brian Hogan and Certificate Holder Georgina Mourant conduct involved work such as spinal and knee surgery.
+By using advanced equipment and the latest techniques, pets are back on their feet enjoying life much quicker than they used to be.
 We use the best anaesthetics like Sevoflourane and have a qualified veterinary nurse monitoring the patient continually to ensure a quick and pain free recovery.

 This allows us to visually identify problems in the stomach and intestines and the nasal chambers and take samples (biopsies) to send to the Lab.
 Sometimes foreign bodies (balls, stones, socks etc) and small tumours can be removed directly by the endoscope avoiding conventional surgery, which is better for the patient.
 This is done in the “Prep” room and involves passing fibre optic scopes into the mouth and nose.
 To achieve the standards of scope availability and size ranges to suit more patients we invested between £4,000 and £8,000 per scope and we now have 7 in the practice.